 - Responses to surveys, competitions and promotions.

 - Records of your discussions with our customer support teams.

 - Mobile applications and website usage - statistical data about our users’ browsing actions and patterns, and does not identify any individual.

-- Claim history - how many claims you have had.
+- Call out history - how many call outs you have had.

 - Anti-fraud information - information which helps us detect and prevent fraud.